FREE Case Review (866) 588-0600

 Update: Hair Relaxer Lawsuits Consolidated in Illinois

-The U.S. Judicial Panel on Multidistrict Litigation (JPML) on Feb.
-6, 2023, consolidated dozens of lawsuits alleging that L'Oreal and other companies' hair relaxers cause cancer in the Northern District of Illinois, according to Reuters [1].
+According to Reuters, The U.S. Judicial Panel on Multidistrict Litigation (JPML) on Feb.
+6, 2023, consolidated dozens of hair relaxer lawsuits alleging that L’Oreal and other companies’ hair relaxers cause cancer in the Northern District of Illinois [1].

-The complaints similarly claim that L'Oreal USA's subsidiaries and subsidiaries of India-based companies Godrej SON Holdings Inc. and Dabur International Ltd. sold hair relaxation products that caused women to develop uterine, ovarian or breast cancer, endometriosis, uterine fibroids or other injuries to the reproductive system.
+The complaints similarly claim that L’Oreal USA’s subsidiaries and subsidiaries of India-based companies Godrej SON Holdings Inc. and Dabur International Ltd. sold hair relaxer products that caused women to develop uterine cancer, ovarian or breast cancer, endometriosis, uterine fibroids or other injuries to the reproductive system.

-The lawsuits were filed on behalf of Lead Plaintiffs Jenny Mitchell, Rugieyatu Bhonopha, Diane Grant and Bernadette Gordon, and centralized before U.S. District Judge Mary M. Rowland in Federal Court in Chicago.
+The hair relaxer lawsuits were filed on behalf of Lead Plaintiffs Jenny Mitchell, Rugieyatu Bhonopha, Diane Grant, and Bernadette Gordon, and centralized before U.S. District Judge Mary M. Rowland in Federal Court in Chicago.

 Hair Relaxer Chemicals Linked to Uterine Cancer Risk: NIH Study

-For the study [3], researchers from the National Institute of Environmental Health (NIEHS) surveyed more than 33,000 women over the course of 11 years.
-They found that women who used hair relaxers and hair straighteners over 4 times per year were twice as likely to go on to develop uterine cancer compared to women who did not use the products.
+According to a 2022 study from the National Institute of Environmental Health that surveyed more than 33,000 women over 11 years, and specified that women who used hair relaxers and hair straighteners over 4 times per year were twice as likely to go on to develop uterine cancer compared to women who did not use the hair relaxer products [3].

 Previous studies have linked chemical hair straighteners and hair dyes to an increased risk for breast cancer and ovarian cancer.

-Women Sues 5 Companies Alleging Uterine Cancer from Hair Relaxers
+Women Sue 5 Companies Alleging Uterine Cancer from Hair Relaxers

-A lawsuit has been filed over claims that chemical hair relaxers may put women at risk for uterine cancer.
-The complaint was filed by Jenny Mitchell, who claims she first began using chemical hair relaxer products in 2000 when she was in the third grade.
+According to NBC Chicago, a lawsuit has been filed over claims that chemical hair relaxers may put women at risk for uterine cancer.
+The complaint was filed by Jenny Mitchell, who claims she first began using chemical hair relaxer products in 2000 when she was in the third grade [4].

-Mitchell would either apply at-home straightener products herself or have them applied at a salon, according to the lawsuit.
+Mitchell would either apply at-home straightener products herself or have them applied at a salon, the complaint states.
 She underwent these applications in regular intervals of no longer than 2 months.

 In August 2018, Mitchell was diagnosed with uterine cancer at the age of 28.
 She underwent a full hysterectomy a month after her diagnosis and continues to receive regular treatment and care.
 She had no family history of cancer.

 This lawsuit is one of the first of its kind, and could potentially pave the way for the next mass tort class action.
-The litigation is: Mitchell v.
-L’Oreal, et al. – 1:22-cv-5815, U.S. District Court in Chicago.
+The hair relaxer litigation is Mitchell v.
+L’Oreal, et al. – 1:22-cv-5815, U.S. District Court in Chicago [5].

 What Chemicals Make Hair Relaxers Dangerous?

-Though the NIH study didn’t name specific brands of hair relaxers or straighteners, there are certain chemicals that may be contributing to the increased uterine cancer risk including:
+Though the NIH study didn’t name specific brands of hair relaxers or straighteners, certain chemicals may be contributing to the increased cancer risk including:

-• Parabens - Chemicals that can disrupt hormones in the body and harm fertility and reproductive organs, affect birth outcomes, and increase the risk of cancer.
-They can also cause skin irritation.
+• Parabens – In the opinion of the CDC, chemicals can disrupt hormones in the body harm fertility and reproductive organs, affect birth outcomes, and increase the risk of cancer.
+They can also cause skin irritation [6].

-• Bisphenol A - Exposure to bisphenol A, or BPA, is a concern because of the potential health effects on the brain and prostate gland of fetuses, infants, and children.
-It can also affect children's behavior.
+• Bisphenol A – According to the National Institute of Health 2023 research, exposure to bisphenol A, or BPA, is a concern because of the potential health effects on the brain and prostate gland of fetuses, infants, and children.
+It can also affect children’s behavior [7].

-• Metals - Metallic substances induce oxidative stress, DNA damage, and cell death processes, resulting in an increase in the risk of cancer and cancer-related diseases.
+• Metals – As stated by Science Direct 2020 research, metallic substances induce oxidative stress, DNA damage, and cell death processes, increasing the risk of cancer and cancer-related diseases [8].

-• Formaldehyde - Studies of people exposed to high levels of formaldehyde have found that the chemical causes myeloid leukemia and rare cancers, including cancers of the paranasal sinuses, nasal cavities, and nasopharynx.
+• Formaldehyde – According to The National Institute for Occupational Safety and Health (NIOSH) study from 2019, people exposed to high levels of formaldehyde have found that the chemical causes myeloid leukemia and rare cancers, including cancers of the paranasal sinuses, nasal cavities, and nasopharynx [9].

 For other chemical-based hair products like highlights, bleach, hair dyes, and perms, researchers didn’t find a link to uterine cancer.